 Testing for Fragile X

-Fragile X-associated disorders, including Fragile X syndrome, are diagnosed by DNA testing.
+Fragile X-associated conditions, including Fragile X syndrome, are diagnosed by DNA testing.

 The test that is required is called DNA studies for fragile X syndrome.